kiz13/kiz.note/misc/encyclopedia.md

 ## E

+[Emoticon](https://en.wikipedia.org/wiki/Emoticon) An emoticon (/ɪˈmoʊtɪkɒn/, ə-MOH-tə-kon, rarely pronounced /ɪˈmɒtɪkɒn/, ih-MO-tih-kon), short for "emotion icon", is a pictorial representation of a facial expression using characters—usually punctuation marks, numbers, and letters—to express a person's feelings, mood or reaction, or as a time-saving method.

 ## F

 - **f.lux** ... adjusts a display's [color temperature](https://en.wikipedia.org/wiki/Color_temperature) ... reduce eye strain during night-time use, helping to reduce disruption of sleep patterns.